 The City has one fund - general.
 The original adopted budget was amended during the year to accommodate additional expected expenditures.
-The general fund expenditures were \$949 thousand less than budgeted expenditures, and revenues were \$48 thousand more than budgeted revenues.
+The general fund expenditures were \$453 thousand less than budgeted expenditures, and revenues were \$86 thousand more than budgeted revenues.
 The City budgets for maintenance and operation and capital outlay annually.
-This budget provision allows the City to accumulate funds to finance future major projects with cash on hand, avoiding more debt issuances.
+This budget provision allows the City to accumulate funds to finance future major projects with cash on hand.